JuanCarlosllh/rexact/README.md

 **This library is under development and is not ready to be used in production**.

+Rexact docs are for now a slightly modified copy of [Vuex official docs](https://vuex.vuejs.org/guide/) since rexact api basically reimplements Vuex for react (in the same way Vuex does with Vue).

 # What is Rexact

 Rexact is a [lightweight](https://bundlephobia.com/result?p=rexact) **state management library** for React applications based on [Vuex](https://vuex.vuejs.org/) pattern.